DolapoSalim/DolapoSalim/README.md

 - 👋 Hello, World!
 My name is Olatoye Dolapo Salim.
-- 👀 I’m a budding Front End developer and Data Analyst.
+- 👀 I’m a budding Front End developer, Marine Ecologist, and Data Analyst.
 - 💞️ Currently perfecting my skills with React.js, Bootstrap, jQuery, and SASS.
 - 🌱 I’m currently learning on Coursera the Front End Development skills with Meta.
 - 💞️ I want to collaborate on any project utilizing HTML, JavaScript, CSS, and Python programming languages.